 Your story isn't very interesting.
 Nobody would ever want to read it.

 You can't say that!

 You're a stinky writer.
-You should give up and go do something useful.
+You should just give up.

 What if you decided to just write, without thinking about whether it's "any good" or censoring yourself before your words ever get to the page?
 Without giving a single thought to grammar, punctuation or spelling?
 Without worrying about whether you're a stinky writer?

 Maybe you don't have to suffer at all.

 Hi!
 I'm Dee.

 I especially love helping people learn how to suffer less and enjoy more.
 How to quiet their restless mind and find their writing voice through the powerful practice of contemplative writing.

 What's that, you ask?